-Daniel in the lion's den is a story most people, at least in the western world are familiar with.
+Daniel in the lion's den is a story most people at least in the western world are familiar with.
 Likewise, Daniel's three friends, Hananiah, Mishael, and Azariah have been popular figures in history, better known as Shadrach, Meshach, and Abednego.
 They weren't thrown to the lions, but into a fiery furnace.
-But that is about the extent of most people's knowledge of the book of Daniel.
+That is about the extent of most people's knowledge of the book of Daniel.
 There is so much more.
-Over the next several weeks we are going to look chapter by chapter (there are 12) and verse by verse at this indispensable prophetic book that holds in its pages divine and infallible predictions concerning this earth and its future.
+Over the next several weeks we are going to look chapter by chapter and verse by verse (there are 12 chapters and 357 verses) at this indispensable prophetic book that holds in its pages divine and infallible predictions concerning this earth and its future.

 Daniel was a man of purpose, prayer, prophecy, and integrity.
 Through a study of his book, we find the Bible is the infallible word of God, and it helps us to not be duped by lying inventions or delusive theories.
-All the present evil, denial of faith, worldliness, etc. are the results of ignoring Prophecy.
+All the present evil, denial of faith, worldliness, etc. are the results of ignoring confidently in 2022, Never before is there such a need of this lamp as now.